Articles Home Page Images Email Order Form Plant Catalog Tool Catalog

 Carpinus betulus

-2070 Carpinus coreana (Korean Hornbeam) -20ø?
+2070 Carpinus coreana (Korean Hornbeam) -20F ?
 In our opinion the finest hornbeam for smaller bonsai.
 The tiny pleated leaves reduce easily to under 1 inch and it attains a zig-zag twiggy character after only a year in a bonsai pot.
 The real treat is in the fall when the leaves turn red, yellow and orange, not diffusely but in stripes.
 We have seen leaves where one half of the leaf separated by the midvein was red and the other half yellow or orange.
 The striping will also occur between the side veins of the leaves.
 It should also make a very nice small ornamental tree.
 Needs protection from afternoon sun the hottest, driest areas.
 This is a slower growing hornbeam and in general, it take twice as long as the other species to achieve similar trunk caliper.
 Our 2 3/4 inch size plants are thinner than the other hornbeams and rather willowy.
 They will require staking and several years of growth to achieve the caliper of our one gallon size plants.
 The one gallon size plants, when available, are field grown, root pruned plants.
-They are grown out in one gallon cans and then pruned down to about 16 inches.
-Trunk caliper is about 3/4 inches, and they are nicely branched.
-2 3/4 inch pot size are about 6 to 10 inches tall with about 3/16 inch caliper.
-All sizes are seedling grown.
+They are grown out in one gallon cans and then pruned down to about 12 inches.
+Trunk caliper is about 3/8 to 1/2 inches, and they are nicely branched.
+When available 2 3/4 inch pot size are about 10 inches tall with about 1/4 inch caliper.
+Seedlings.
+These seedlings have been difficult to obtain and will sell out quickly.

 Carpinus coreana